BiscuitVG/Better-Menu-Visibility-Kirka.io/README.md

 # BETTER-MENU-VISIBILTY-KIRKA.IO

-🗡Custom CSS which improves menu visibility of the default Kirka CSS (More priority given for gaming experience) based on [guywiddasnipah](https://github.com/guywiddasnipah) CSS repositories.
+🗡Custom CSS which improves menu visibility of the default Kirka CSS (More priority given for the gaming experience) based on [guywiddasnipah](https://github.com/guywiddasnipah) CSS repositories.

 # INSTALLATION